Consistency and the exclusion core in object allocation with co-ownership: Proofs of Results in Section

-Specifically, in $ \Gamma $, given $ \rhd $, let $ t $ be the first step of YRMH-IGYT in which an agent points to a public endowment and is then removed.
-Denote such an agent by $ i $ and the public endowment by $ o $.
+In $ \Gamma $, given $ \rhd $, let $ t $ be the first step of YRMH-IGYT in which an agent $i$ points to a public endowment $o$ and is then removed.
 This means that all agents who are removed before step $ t $ are involved in cycles and are removed with private endowments.
 In $ \Gamma^* $, let $ \rhd^* $ be any order that ranks the agents in $ I $ identically to $ \rhd $.
 Then, the agents who are involved in cycles before step $ t $ in $ \Gamma $ must be involved in the same cycles in $ \Gamma^* $ before $ i $ is removed.
-So, in $ \Gamma^* $, after these agents are removed, $ o $ is the best object for $ i $.
+After these agents are removed, $ o $ is the best object for $ i $.
 When $ i $ points to $ o $, $ i^* $ either has been removed or not.
 If $ i^* $ has been removed, then the remaining steps of YRMH-IGYT coincide in the two economies, with the only difference that public endowments in $ \Gamma $ point to the $ \rhd $-highest remaining agent, while they do not point to any agents in $ \Gamma^* $.
 If $ i^* $ has not been removed, then after $ i $ points to $ o $, $ i^* $ will be moved to the top of the current order.
 In the next step, $ i^* $ will point to $ o^* $ and be removed.
 After that, the remaining steps of YRMH-IGYT still coincide in the two economies.

-As proved in Proposition \ref{prop:private:public}, the refined exclusion core coincides with the exclusion core and YRMH-IGYT in private-public-ownership economies.
-So, the refined exclusion core is also strongly consistent on $ \mathcal{E}^{0} $.
-Example \ref{Example:HET} has shown that the strong core is not strongly consistent on $ \mathcal{E}^{0} $. \end{proof}
+Since the refined exclusion core lies between the set of YRMH-IGYT outcomes and the exclusion core, the above proof and result (2) of Proposition \ref{prop:specialsetting} imply that the two cores and the set of YRMH-IGYT outcomes also coincide in private-public-ownership economies.
+So, the refined exclusion core is also $ \mathcal{E}^{0} -$reduction invariant.